shina07/cs374_HCI/DP4/report/report.md

 <br></br>
 #### ***[POV & Tasks]***

-As it is stated in DP3, we will focus on the people who want to record their exercises while they are working out.
-Throughout several interviews, it was possible to notice that writing down of exercise record is annoying and inconvenient regardless of writing devices such as papers or smartphones.
+As it is stated in DP3, we will focus on the **people who want to record their exercises while they are working out**.
+Throughout several interviews, it was possible to notice that **recording of exercise record is annoying and inconvenient** regardless of writing devices such as papers or smartphones.
 These people would have the need of doing so easier and faster.
 At this point, we want to clarify the terminology we mixed up in their usage.
 The first combination of terms which caused our ambiguous understanding in their difference is “workout” and “exercise”.
 We thought the two words are synonym, but those words actually have slightly different context.
 Working out and exercise both indicate the physical activities to enhance one’s body strength, but exercise usually indicates one specific activity or sports, while workout is inferring whole activity, consisting of several different exercises.
 Each exercise needs different attributes to record, and these values depend on the nature of exercise.
 Most of muscle exercises would contain weight, reps(=repetitions), sets and interval(=resting period between each set, unit=seconds), but cardio exercise or abs routine(=abdominal muscle exercise) would need different attributes to record.
 These issues would be probably dealt in the process of redesigning thoroughly under our POV

+<br></br>

-TASKS for prototype
+**TASKS for prototype**

 First task: Select and Add new workout plan